 A: There are some professions that accept credit from APA-approved sponsors.
 However, it is the individual's responsibility to confirm this with his/her licensing board.

 A: Homestudy is defined as any program where there is no ability for live interaction with the presenter.
 If participants in the course can interact with the instructor and ask questions in real time, it is considered a live program.
 However, if the course is not in real time (e.g., prerecorded) then it is considered a homestudy program and requires a post-test.

 Q: What if I can't fit all the required promotional material information into my brochure?

 A: You do not need to submit the Homestudy Supplemental application and receive approval before homestudy programs can be offered.
 However, if you will have an application due at the next cycle, you will need to complete BOTH the CESA Application + Homestudy Supplemental to renew your current status as an approved sponsor as you apply to receive approval for homestudy.
 Effective June 1, 2014, homestudy applications will only be accepted and reviewed during the two regularly scheduled review cycles.
 You must answer all applicable questions, submit all the necessary attachments along with the $100 application fee, and this material will be sent to APA's Continuing Education Committee for review.
 If the material appears to meet the criteria, homestudy will become a part of your existing approval.
-A copy of the homestudy application is available under the Resources for Sponsors of CE Programming section of the website.
+Upcoming application dates and a copy of the homestudy application is available within the Resources for Sponsors of CE Programming section of the website.

 Q: Can I still get approved if I have not yet offered a CE program?